 Students and employees are expected to abide by federal, state, and local laws related to drugs and alcohol.
-A summary of several of these laws and potential legal sanctions is as follows: Federal Law
+A summary of several of these laws and potential legal sanctions is as follows:

+Federal Law

-- Federal law prohibits, among other things, the manufacturing, distributing, selling and possession of controlled substances as outlined in 21 United States Code Sections 801 through 971 Depending on the - controlled substances as outlined in 21 United States Code, Sections 801 through 971.
+Federal law prohibits, among other things, the manufacturing, distributing, selling and possession of controlled substances as outlined in 21 United States Code, Sections 801 through 971.
 Depending on the amount, first offense maximum penalties for trafficking marijuana range from up to five years' imprisonment and a fine of up to \$250,000 to imprisonment for life and a fine of \$4 million.
 Depending on the amount, first offense maximum penalties for trafficking other controlled substances (e.g., methamphetamine, heroin, cocaine, cocaine base, PCP, LSD, fentanyl and fentanyl analogue) range from five years to life imprisonment and fines range from \$2 to \$4 million.
 First offense penalties and sanctions for the illegal possession of small amounts of controlled substances, including marijuana, range from up to one year in prison or a fine of at least \$1,000.
-Penalties are more severe for subsequent offenses. - Convictions for federal drug offenses can also result in a student's loss of eligibility for federal financial aid.
+Penalties are more severe for subsequent offenses.

+Convictions for federal drug offenses can also result in a student's loss of eligibility for federal financial aid.